Your chosen Product Group

 Circuit Board Design

-The current carrying capacity of a press-fit connection must always be considered in the context of the overall system.
-The press-fit zone has a very low electrical contact resistance of 100-200 μOhm.
-The limiting factor therefore usually lies in the circuit board layout or in the connection of a feed line.
+The current carrying capacity must always be considered in the context of the overall system.
+Our measurements show that the limiting factor is usually to be found in the layout of the PCB or the connection of external leads.